 - Disaster planning and risk assessing: preparing for the worst, so that you head in to locations safely with your eyes open.

 James Riley has been Head of Geography for over a decade and combines a lifelong passion for travel with his love of teaching.
-He has spent over four years of his life travelling slowly with a backpack and has visited over sixty of the world’s two hundred countries.
-He is rarely caught in the UK in his school holidays!
+Fellow of the Royal Geographical Society and a Chartered Geographer.
+He has spent over four years of his life travelling slowly with a backpack and has visited over sixty of the world’s two hundred countries and returns from a sabbatical year abroad travelling round the world.
 His most memorable travel days include sea kayaking in the Haida Gwaii (Canada); self-led Andean volcano ascents; attending mask festivals in Papua New Guinea and visiting remote tribes in the Omo Valley, Ethiopia.
 He has travelled alone, with partners and in groups.
 He co-ran a charity who delivered aid to Bolivian schools whilst at The University of Bristol, has led multiple World Challenge expeditions and has been travel writing for a number of years.
 He regularly leaves the UK with nothing more than a return flight booked.
-He is a Fellow of the Royal Geographical Society and a Chartered Geographer.